EU General Data Protection Regulation: 5 Implications for the Print Industry

 So what does the new regulation mean for the print industry?
 Here are five important starting points:

 1. Understanding “Data Controller” and “Data Processor” The first step for any company in the print industry is to understand whether they are classified as a data controller or data processor.
 Both have obligations under the new regulation.
 A “data controller” determines the purposes and the means for which any personal data is to be processed (e.g. a bank) and a “data processor” processes that personal data on behalf of the controller (e.g. a print company).

-Organizations, regardless of classification, may need to appoint a data protection officer (DPO).
-Working alongside other departments, DPO tasks include monitoring compliance with GDPR, advising and informing the organization and its employees about their obligations, and acting as the point of contact for supervisory authorities and individuals whose data is processed.
+Organisations, regardless of classification, may need to appoint a data protection officer (DPO).
+Working alongside other departments, DPO tasks include monitoring compliance with GDPR, advising and informing the organisation and its employees about their obligations, and acting as the point of contact for supervisory authorities and individuals whose data is processed.

 2. Records of Processing Activities Under the new regulation, both data controllers and data processors are required to maintain records of data processing activities and make those records available to supervisory authorities if requested.

 How should data processors keep track of the flow of data?
 One way could be to conduct data mapping exercises that provide a comprehensive view of the data being collected, processed and held, and that trace the flow of data among business units and sub-processors or third parties.
 These mapping exercises would also need to be repeated as changes may occur in the way data is collected, or systems, processes or procedures may be changed during the lifecycle of the data.

 3. Individuals’ Rights Close oversight and tracking of personal data is essential to comply with GDPR’s strengthened rights for individuals, which may include the right to be informed, the right to data portability and the right to erasure (also known as “the right to be forgotten”).